-When you’re in the mood for some tourist action, simply head out the door of Mini Hotel Insa and saunter down to nearby Changdeokgung Palace to capture some Instagram-worthy shots or visit the Jogyesa Temple to revel in the glow of the lanterns in the evening.
+In the mood for some tourist action?
+Head out the door of Mini Hotel Insa and saunter down to nearby Changdeokgung Palace to capture some Instagram-worthy shots or visit the Jogyesa Temple to revel in the glow of the lanterns in the evening.

 Daring to earn a unique name for itself with dormitory-style guestrooms and an enviable location, Hostel Tommy is perfect for travellers looking to cut accommodation costs without compromising quality or comfort.
-Located in the Jongno district of Seoul, this hostel is a stone’s throw away from the Jongno 3-ga Subway offering easy access to the city.
+Located in the Jongno district, this hostel is a stone’s throw from the Jongno 3-ga Subway Station on subway lines 1, 3 and 5, offering easy access to the city.

-One of the main reasons why you’ll love Hostel Tommy is that it’s within easy reach of the biggest attractions in Seoul.
-Attractions like Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are all within walking distance.
-Additionally, it’s just a few minutes away from some of the major art galleries and cookie-cutter Korean restaurants that line Insadong Street.
+One of the main reasons you’ll love Hostel Tommy is that it’s within easy reach of many of the most popular attractions in Seoul.
+Jongmyo Shrine, Jogyesa Temple, Gyeongbokgung Palace, and Changdeokgung Palace are within walking distance.
+Additionally, it’s a few minutes from some of the major art galleries and cookie-cutter Korean restaurants that line Insadong Street.

-We’re not sure if YOLO has the same meaning in Korea, but the YOLO Guesthouse sure makes you feel like it.
-Located in close proximity to the most happening shopping malls and recreation centres of Seoul, this hotel offers warm and cozy rooms that exude a Southeast-Asian aura.
+We’re not sure if YOLO has the same meaning in South Korea, but the YOLO Guesthouse sure makes you feel like it.
+Located in close proximity to the most happenin’ shopping malls and recreation centres in the capital, this hotel offers warm and cozy rooms that exude a Southeast-Asian aura.

-Looking to enjoy the best of Seoul in a classic setting without draining your wallet?
-Sky Guesthouse is one of the city’s best choices.
-Set in Jongno-gu within the atmospheric Bukchon Hanok Village, this traditional Korean guesthouse impresses with inspired Asian architecture and decor that transports you back to simpler times.
+Looking to enjoy Seoul in a classic setting without draining your wallet?
+Sky Guesthouse is one of the worthiest choices in Seoul.
+Set in Jongno-gu within the atmospheric Bukchon Hanok Village area, this classic Korean accommodation impresses with inspired Asian architecture and decor that transports you to simpler times.

 Grid Inn Hotel

-Besides chowing down at the on-site GRID INN cafe & pub, the prime Jongno-gu location of Grid Inn Hotel puts Seoul’s most mind-blowing delicacies inches away from your mouth at Bangsan Market or the alleyways of Insadong, both within a short walking distance.
+Besides chowing down at the on-site GRID INN cafe & pub, the prime Jongno-gu location of Grid Inn Hotel puts mind-blowing local delicacies inches from your mouth at Bangsan Market or the alleyways of Insadong both within a short walking distance.

 Lee Kang Ga Guesthouse Hongdae

-There’s nothing overly grand about Lee Kang Ga Guesthouse Hongdae.
-Yet with its ultra-convenient location, Korean-style rooms and hospitable staff, this small guesthouse is guaranteed to bowl you over.
+There’s nothing grand about Lee Kang Ga Guesthouse Hongdae.
+Yet with its ultra-convenient location, Korean-style rooms and hospitable staff, this small property is guaranteed to bowl you over.

 The rooms at Lee Kang Ga Guesthouse Hongdae are minimalist and tasteful, but the real kicker is the stunning rooftop garden.
 Filled with wispy trees and colourful flowers, the space makes it hard to believe you’re staying in the city.
-What’s particularly amazing about this guesthouse is that it’s remarkably quiet—all while still chillin’ out just a few steps away from exciting buzz of Hongdae.
+What’s amazing is how quiet it is—all while still chillin’ out a few steps from exciting buzz of Hongdae.

 Aloft Seoul Myeongdong

-Besides the thoughtful & edgy contemporary detailing at Aloft Seoul Myeongdong, the on-site W XYZ bar & lounge is the perfect place to mingle after a long day of sightseeing.
-There’s even a fitness centre to shake off that extra soju-induced holiday weight before sauntering off to the beaches elsewhere in Korea.
+Besides the thoughtful & edgy contemporary detailing at the Aloft, the on-site W XYZ bar & lounge is the perfect place to mingle after a long day of sightseeing.
+There’s even a fitness centre to shake off that extra soju-induced holiday weight before sauntering off to the beaches elsewhere in South Korea.

 Four Seasons Hotel Seoul

-A luxurious, high-rise hotel set in the heart of the Gwanghwamun neighbourhood, Four Seasons Hotel Seoul combines the old world charm of Seoul with the vibrant mood of the 21st century.
+A luxurious, high-rise hotel set in the heart of the Gwanghwamun neighbourhood, Four Seasons Hotel Seoul combines old oriental charm with the vibrant mood of the 21st century.
 Enclosed within this glamorous five-star space are luxury suites and rooms, each featuring floor-to-ceiling windows and vivid Korean motifs that create an aura that’s equal parts contemporary and traditional.

-It’s the top-notch amenities of the Four Seasons Hotel Seoul that set it apart in Seoul’s luxury market though.
-Whether you want to revel in a personal sanctuary of calmness at the sauna, enjoy a world-class meal at one of the four delightful on-site restaurants or tee off at the world’s finest courses at the on-site 3D golf simulator, the Four Seasons goes above and beyond all expectations.
+It’s the top-notch amenities of the Four Seasons that set it apart among the city’s top 5-star picks.
+Whether you want to revel in a personal sanctuary of calmness at the sauna, enjoy a world-class meal at one of the four delightful on-site restaurants or tee off at the world’s finest courses at the on-site 3D golf simulator during your stay, the Four Seasons goes beyond all expectations.

 The Shilla Seoul

-Named after the prosperous Shilla dynasty, the luxurious The Shilla Seoul is the perfect amalgamation of modern luxury and ancient Oriental heritage.
-The interiors of all 464 rooms at this top-notch 5-star hotel are inspired by the East-meets-West concept, featuring contemporary European-style furnishings with thoughtful Asian accents.
+Named after the prosperous Shilla dynasty, the luxurious The Shilla Seoul is the perfect amalgamation of trend-setting luxury and ancient Oriental heritage.
+The interiors of all 464 rooms at this top-notch 5-star hotel are inspired by the East-meets-West concept.
+They each feature contemporary European-style furnishings with thoughtful Asian accents.

 G2 Hotel Myeongdong

-Greeting guests with a brightly lit and modern lobby, G2 Hotel Myeongdong pushes forward a strong first impression.
+Greeting guests with a brightly-lit contemporary lobby, G2 Hotel Myeongdong pushes forward a strong first impression.
 And the feeling only continues throughout this elegant 4-star hotel as you settle into its well-designed contemporary rooms.

-Although the G2 Hotel Myeongdong showcases a small restaurant on-site (Lejiu Collection), it would be a shame to not take advantage of the hotel’s supreme location.
-In just 5 minutes by foot, you’ll hit the centre of Myeongdong to eat yourself into a Korean food buzz or shop for the latest fashions until all your Korean won is completely gone.
+Although the G2 Hotel showcases a small restaurant on-site (Lejiu Collection), it would be a shame to not take advantage of the hotel’s supreme location.
+Five minutes by foot, you’ll hit the centre of Myeong-dong, one of the hippest neighbourhoods in Seoul, to eat yourself into a Korean food buzz or shop for the latest fashions until all your won is gone.

 Solaria Nishitetsu Hotel Seoul Myeongdong

-Designed like a futuristic resort, Solaria Nishitetsu Hotel Seoul Myeongdong promises a tranquil stay away from the hustle-bustle of city life.
+Designed like a futuristic resort, the Solaria Nishitetsu Hotel in Myeongdong promises a tranquil stay away from the hustle-bustle of city life.
 The atrium-style ceiling, dotted with pendant lights, grabs your attention as you usher in.
-But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of Seoul’s cityscape, that truly steals all the brownie points.
+But it’s the 21st-floor lobby, a wonderful spot to enjoy panoramic views of the cityscape, that steals all the brownie points.

-The rooms at Solaria Nishitetsu Hotel Seoul Myeongdong are designed to exude a warm and welcoming feel, with metallic shades used in abundance to highlight soft undertones.
-And let’s not forget the superb location.
-The hotel lies adjacent to lots of popular shops, restaurants, pubs and even department stores, allowing visitors to shop, tour, dine and have a good time in Seoul.
-The subway is just a stone’s throw away, which means you can access the heart of the city from this 4-star hotel in a jiffy.
+The rooms at the Solaria Nishitetsu are designed to exude a warm and welcoming feel, with metallic shades used in abundance to highlight soft undertones.
+And let’s not forget the superb setting.
+The hotel lies adjacent to lots of popular shops, restaurants, pubs, and department stores for your shopping, dining and touring pleasure.
+The subway is a stone’s throw away, letting you access the heart of the city from this 4-star hotel in a jiffy.